winsleague/nfl-wins-pool-ui/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It also references [UseGoogleSheets](https://github.com/gglukmann/use-google-sheets).

+Highlight a specific player by adding `/#?player=Name` to the URL.

 ## Available Scripts